CANDI: Hybrid Discrete-Continuous Diffusion Models: Related Works

 \section{Related Works}

-\paragraph{Discrete Diffusion Models} Discrete diffusion uses continuous-time Markov chains to define noising processes over categorical data \citep{Campbell_Benton_Bortoli_Rainforth_Deligiannidis_Doucet_2022}.
-Two main variants have emerged: masked diffusion, which corrupts tokens to a special mask token \citep{Sahoo_Arriola_Schiff_Gokaslan_Marroquin_Chiu_Rush_Kuleshov_2024, Shi_Han_Wang_Doucet_Titsias_2024}, and uniform diffusion, which samples from the uniform distribution over vocabulary \citep{Lou_Meng_Ermon_2024, schiff2024simple, Austin_Johnson_Ho_Tarlow_Berg_2023}.
+\textbf{Discrete Diffusion Models} \ Discrete diffusion uses continuous-time Markov chains to define noising processes over categorical data \citep{Campbell_Benton_Bortoli_Rainforth_Deligiannidis_Doucet_2022}.
+Two main variants have emerged: masked diffusion, which corrupts tokens to a special mask token \citep{Sahoo_Arriola_Schiff_Gokaslan_Marroquin_Chiu_Rush_Kuleshov_2024, Shi_Han_Wang_Doucet_Titsias_2024,Ou_Nie_Xue_Zhu_Sun_Li_Li_2024}, and uniform diffusion, which samples from the uniform distribution over vocabulary \citep{Lou_Meng_Ermon_2024, schiff2024simple, Austin_Johnson_Ho_Tarlow_Berg_2023}.
 While both approaches translate diffusion into a discrete form, they lack the benefits that Gaussian diffusion brings through continuous geometry.

-\paragraph{Continuous Diffusion for Discrete Data} Several works apply continuous diffusion to discrete sequences.
+\textbf{Continuous Diffusion for Discrete Data} \ Several works apply continuous diffusion to discrete sequences.
 Embedding-based methods inject Gaussian noise into learned token embeddings \citep{li2022diffusion, dieleman2022continuous, strudel2022self, Yuan_Yuan_Tan_Huang_Huang_2023} but must address degenerate embedding issues. \citet{Han_Kumar_Tsvetkov_2023} leverages Gaussian diffusion on the one-hot space, but relies on semi-autoregressive generation whereas our framework is fully non-autoregressive and focuses on the fundamental mismatch between discrete and continuous corruption mechanisms.
 Recently, \citet{sahoo2025diffusion} shows a connection between uniform state diffusion and continuous Gaussian diffusion.
 However, they use this to motivate curriculum learning and distillation for uniform state diffusion, whereas we focus on understanding the fundamental barrier preventing Gaussian diffusion from being applicable to discrete spaces.

-\textbf{Continuous Geometry for Discrete Sampling} To accelerate sampling from unnormalized distributions in discrete domains, recent work on gradient-based discrete MCMC leverages gradient information from a continuous relaxation to guide more efficient exploration \citep{grathwohl2021oops, zhang2022langevin,pynadath2024gradient}.
-Our approach is inspired by this line of research, motivating our use of continuous scores for joint position updates.
+Independent efforts have also recently explored hybrid discrete-continuous diffusion, which we discuss in Appendix~\ref{app:concurrent_work}.